Hōgaku Journal International Shakuhachi Competition – open to all styles and to everyone!

 Pieces for the Competition

-Performance of two pieces will be required of each applicant, a Required Piece, which will be provided by the WSF2018 competition committee, and a piece of each applicant’s choosing.
+Performance of two pieces will be required of each applicant, a Required Piece, provided by the WSF2018 competition committee and which you can download on this page (notation and mp3 file as reference), and a piece of each applicant’s choosing.

 Registration for the competition requires the submission of a MP3 recording of the applicant’s Chosen Piece.